We can all share a story of a horror camping trip or at least know of someone who has had one.

 When camping on the eastern beach side it is a good idea to be prepared for strong winds especially if they are coming from the east, pack some heavy duty ropes and pegs.

-Managed Camp ground
+Managed Camp Grounds

 If a toilet and hot shower are a necessity I would suggest to stay at a managed camp ground at Central Station, Dundubara, Lake Boomanjin or Waddy point.

-Besided the added benifits of having the simple luxuries it is also a consideration if you have small children and are worried about the potential threat of the Dingo.
+Besides the added benefits of having the simple luxuries it is also a consideration if you have small children and are worried about the potential threat of the Dingo.

 In the managed camps you will find public amenities including toilets (some are drop boxes), showers, picnic tables and tap water.